solivaquaant/solivaquaant/README.md

 <h1 align="center">Hi there 👋, I'm Thái Trinh</h1>

 <p align="center">
-  🎓 I'm a 3rd-year student majoring in Information Security at University of Information Technology - VietNam National University.<br>
+    🎓 I'm a final-year student majoring in Information Security at the University of Information Technology - Vietnam National University <br>
-  🔐 Passionate about network security, web security, android security, malware analysis, and more.<br>
+    🛡️ Currently working as a SOC Intern, with strong interests in threat hunting, incidents response and digital forensics. <br>
-  🗂️ This GitHub is where I store my personal projects, course assignments, and study materials.
+    🗂️ This GitHub is where I share my personal projects, course assignments, and study materials.
 </p>

 ---